Vaccine 1st puts spotlight on German pharma company BioNTech

 “It was (an email) very early this morning, in the early, early hours from the regulators saying we had received approval,” BioNTech's Chief Commercial Officer, Sean Marett, told The AP.

-Marett, a softly spoken Brit with long experience in the pharmaceutical industry, said the company hasn't had time to celebrate yet.
+Marett, a soft-spoken Brit with long experience in the pharmaceutical industry, said the company hasn't had time to celebrate yet.

 "We’re too busy worrying about packing boxes for the U.K.,” he said, adding that the first shipments would likely hit the road in the coming 24 to 48 hours.

-BioNTech hopes sales of the vaccine will more than cover the cost of development and production.
-Together with Pfizer and Chinese distributor Fosun Pharma it hopes to ship at least 1.3 billion doses of the COVID vaccine in 2021.
+BioNTech — whose Mainz headquarters is located on a street called “An der Goldgrube,” or “At the Gold Mine” — hopes sales of the vaccine will more than cover the cost of development and production.
+Together with Pfizer and Chinese distributor Fosun Pharma, it aims to ship at least 1.3 billion doses of the COVID-19 vaccine in 2021.

 “We’re a biotechnology company, loss-making, and of course we need to generate some money so we can keep in business,” he said.

+Ashtyn Evans, a senior health care analyst at Edward Jones, said Pfizer and BioNTech are expected to make a profit from vaccine sales, at least in the short term.

+“Long term is another question,” said Evans.
+“The amount depends on whether the contracts are extended.”

-Marett said the company currently has 1,800 staff and expects to grow in the coming years, its focus will remain on pushing developing new drugs.
-Sahin, who co-founded BioNTech along with Ozlem Tureci, his wife, said that aside from the flu vaccine being developed with Pfizer the company is also already working with others on a dozen different shots including for HIV and tuberculosis.
+Marett said BioNTech, which currently has 1,800 staff, expects to grow in the coming years and that its focus will remain on pushing developing new drugs.
+Sahin, who co-founded BioNTech along with chief medical officer Ozlem Tureci, his wife, said that along with a flu vaccine the company is also developing with Pfizer, it is working with others on a dozen different shots, including for HIV and tuberculosis.

 “BioNTech stands for Bio New Technologies, and that’s what fascinates us about what we can do, really use new technologies to address disease,” Marett told The AP.
 “We’ve hopefully demonstrated, at least with the first approval, that that approach may be useful to society.”